 Rather, it’s a tendency to hold a particular body position or move one or more parts of the body in an abnormal way.
 Many abnormal posturing behaviors are the result of a serious spinal cord or brain injury.

 But with abnormal posturing, the muscle groups fail to offer resistance when a muscle contracts.
 This results in atypical movement of the head or back or stiff or arched feet.

 In this article, we’ll cover the different types of abnormal posturing.
 We’ll look specifically at the different types, as well as how they’re caused, diagnosed, and treated.

 This is a severe muscle spasm that occurs in the neck or the back of the head.

 This posture is characterized by a stiff body, straight legs, and clenched fists.

-Decerebrate posture is characterized by stiff, straight limbs, pointed toes, and a backward tilt to the head and neck.
+This posture is characterized by rigid limbs, pointed toes, and a backward tilt to the head and neck.

-Depending on the cause, you may change postures with stimulation or over the course of the condition.
+Depending on the cause of abnormal posturing, people may alternate between different postures with stimulation or over the course of the condition.

 Abnormal posturing most often results from damage to the brain or spinal cord.
-The area of the brain or spinal cord affected will dictate the type of posturing you experience.
+The type of posturing you experience will depend on the specific area of the brain or spinal cord that was affected.

 - a blood clot or stroke